dotnet/dotnet-docker/samples/dotnetapp/README.md

 ## Build an image for ARM32 and ARM64

-By default, distro-specific .NET Core tags target x64, such as `5.0-alpine` or `5.0-focal`.
+By default, distro-specific .NET tags target x64, such as `5.0-alpine` or `5.0-focal`.
 You need to use an architecture-specific tag if you want to target ARM.
-Note that for Alpine, .NET Core is only supported on ARM64 and x64, and not ARM32.
+Note that for Alpine, .NET is only supported on ARM64 and x64, and not ARM32.

 > Note: Docker documentation sometimes refers to ARM32 as `armhf` and ARM64 as `aarch64`.